Parliamentary committee to study federal departments' use of tools to extract personal data | CBC News

 However, none of the agencies or departments have carried out a privacy impact assessment prior to their use of this technology, as required by a directive from the Treasury Board of Canada Secretariat.

-Bloc MP René Villemure, one of the vice-chairs of the standing committee, presented the motion and says he welcomes the committee's decision to scrutinize usage of the technology.
+Bloc MP René Villemure, one of the vice-chairs of the standing committee, presented the motion and said he welcomes the committee's decision to scrutinize usage of the technology.

 "Citizens are concerned about their privacy," he said.
 "When we hear of departments or organizations using such techniques to observe people, frankly it is unacceptable."